EscolaLMS/Consultation-Access/README.md

 ## What does it do

 This package is used to create enquiries for free consultation access.
 Users with appropriate permissions can accept the enquiry and send a meeting link or reject the enquiry by sending a response message.

+Consultation management is in our other package which is [here](https://github.com/EscolaLMS/Consultations).

 ## Installing